17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Thompson San Antonio Riverwalk

 For the ultimate in San Antonio luxury, book yourself in at The Thompson Riverwalk.
 Snag a private cabana on the pool terrace to sip cocktails to panoramic city vistas or chill out after a day of sightseeing at the on-site spa.
-When it’s time to retire for the night, slip into your sleek and stylish room, fitted with rich wood floors, reclaimed wood tables, and colorful wall accents.
+When it’s time to retire for the night, we can’t help but love slipping into the sleek and stylish rooms here, fitted with rich wood floors, reclaimed wood tables, and colorful wall accents.

 Treksplorer